aogilvie/twilio_client_phonegap/README.md

 # iOS

-- After installing the Twilio Client plugin, you will need to download and install the Twilio Client SDK for iOS - follow the directions provided after plugman finishes.
+- After installing the Twilio Client plugin, you will need to download and install the Twilio Client SDK for iOS.
+- Add the Twilio Client static libraries (the .a files in the Libraries folder) to your Xcode project.
+- Add the Twilio Client headers files (the .h files in the Headers folder) to your Xcode project.
+- Add -ObjC -all_load to "Other Linker Flags" in your target’s Build Setting.

 # Android

-- After installing the Twilio Client plugin, you will need to download and install the Twilio Client SDK for Android - follow the directions provided after plugman finishes.
+- After installing the Twilio Client plugin, you will need to download and install the Twilio Client SDK for Android.
+- Add the Twilio Client Java libraries (everything in the libs folder) to your project's libs folder - (platforms/android/libs)

 ## Additional Features